freeradical13/freeradical13.github.io/index.md

 Infection of an organism by a parasitic fungus is called [mycosis][].

-Fungi and plants may combine to form [mycorrhizae][].
+Fungi and plants may combine to form [mycorrhizae][] in which fungi supply nutrients (e.g. Phosphorous), minerals, and some antibiotics to plants and plants supply sugar to the fungi.
 Branching hyphae called [arbuscules][] allow the fungi to exchange nutrients with plant hosts.

 #### Algae